What is a Clean Game in Bowling?

 A Clean Game in Bowling

-You might think it is relatively simple to understand what a clean game is, but people are less familiar with bowling lingo and terms that need to be presented with a more in-depth analysis.
+You might think it is relatively simple to understand a clean game, but people are less familiar with bowling lingo and terms that need to be presented with a more in-depth analysis.

 In a clean game, you are going to play all closed frames.
 So, what is a closed frame; You might be thinking.
 Well, a closed frame is one in which you score a strike or a spare and knock down the ten pins.

-I would suggest that if you plan to get into professional bowling, you should take up the official definition of a clean game and not give heed to the perspective of bowlers on this topic.
-That way, you will be playing great and respecting the game and its rules properly.
+I would suggest that if you plan to get into professional bowling, you should take up the official definition of a clean game and not heed the bowlers’ perspective on this topic.
+That way, you will play great and respect the game and its rules properly.

 Bowlers of different skill levels and diverse understanding of the game have their definitions of a clean game in bowling.
-However, one thing everyone agrees on has close frames in all the frames of the game.
+However, one thing everyone agrees on is having close frames in all the frames of the game.

-While some people say that if the player gets a spare in the first two shots of the 10th frame, the fill ball needs to be a strike, which means that the last bonus score slot needs to have a spare or a strike in it to be considered a proper clean game.
+While some people say that if the player gets a spare in the first two shots of the 10th frame, the fill ball needs to be a strike, which means that the last bonus score slot needs to have a spare or a strike in it to be considered a good clean game.
 But that is not necessary according to the rulebook.
-So that brings us to what the actual rules for a clean game in bowling are.
+So that brings us to the actual rules for a clean bowling game.

 What are the rules of a clean game?

-We know what the bowler’s views are on a clean game; it is time that we look at the actual rules for a clean game in bowling.
-Here are some absolute rules that need to be followed if you want to get a perfect game:
+We know the bowler’s views on a clean game; it is time to look at the rules for a clean game in bowling.
+Here are some absolute rules that must be followed to get a perfect game.

 No Open Frames

-First and foremost, the rule that defines a clean game is no open frames.
-From the first ball of the first frame to the last frame, the player needs to knock down all the ten pins to get a clean game in every frame.
+First, the rule defining a clean game is no open frames.
+From the first ball of the first frame to the last frame, the player must knock down all ten pins to get a clean game in every frame.

 Fill Balls

-According to Bowling Glossary, Fill balls are bonus shots that you take after scoring a spare or a strike that counts in your previous frame’s score.
-In the proper bowling rules provided by the USBC and other bowling institutions, fill balls or bonus shots do not need to be strikes or spares if there is either of them in the frame once.
+According to Bowling Glossary, Fill balls are bonus shots you take after scoring a spare or a strike that counts in your previous frame’s score.
+In the proper bowling rules provided by the USBC and other bowling institutions, fill balls or bonus shots do not need to be strikes or spares if either is in the frame once.

 A widely debated topic that fills balls also need to be a strike or a spare is not official, and you do not necessarily need to score a strike or a spare in your fill balls.
-So you can get close frames and still be able to get yourself the achievement of bowling a clean game.
+So you can get close frames and still get the achievement of bowling a clean game.

-Now, the point of contention between bowlers around the world is the 10th frame of a bowling game.
+The point of contention between global bowlers is the 10th frame of a bowling game.
 According to official rules, you only need to score a single necessary strike or spare in the first shot or the first two balls of the 10th frame.

-If there are a single or two bonus shots left after you have scored a spare or a strike, you do not necessarily need to close out the rest of the shots to get a clean game.
-And even if you leave the bonus shots open, the clean game will not get affected at all, and you will still be all good.
+If a single or two bonus shots are left after scoring a spare or a strike, you do not necessarily need to close out the rest of the shots to get a clean game.
+And even if you leave the bonus shots open, the clean game will not get affected, and you will still be all good.

 Family playing bowling and scoring